We have collected over 4200 signatures so far!! That’s more than 500 since Septembeer 13th!.

-Please help us reach our goal of 5,000 signatures before the end of the summer.
+Please help us reach our goal of 5,000 signatures.
 Download, print off and fill a page! (it’s only 15 signatures)

 Click here for the petition